Edward H. Lambert: Medical career

-When the war ended he transitioned to the second major phase of his research career, the electrophysiology of neuromuscular disease.
+When the war ended he stayed at the Mayo Clinic and transitioned to the second major phase of his research career, the electrophysiology of neuromuscular disease.
 In 1947, Lambert, building his own machine, founded the first electromyography lab in the United States and, soon after, the first EMG training program.
 His research began in 1948, with the application of EMG to myasthenia gravis.
 In 1956, he and colleague Lee Eaton were the first to describe the clinical and EMG characteristics of the disease now known as Lambert–Eaton myasthenic syndrome.
 This was the first pre-synaptic disease found, differentiating it from myasthenia gravis.
 With over 280 publications, his contributions spanned the field of peripheral neurology.
 His early studies established EMG as a basic neurological tool.
 With Peter Dyck, he defined many forms of neuropathy and with Andrew Engel he did the same for myopathies.
-With his wife Vanda Lennon, he helped define the immnunogenesis of myasthenia gravis.
+With his wife Vanda Lennon, he helped define the immunogenesis of myasthenia gravis.
 Lambert mentored generations of EMG fellows, many of whom became leaders in the field of peripheral neurology; this has been called his greatest legacy.
 He had a mandatory retirement from the Mayo at age 70, but continued doing research and projects until age 83.
 He is frequently regarded as the father of EMG.